How Couples Therapy Can Save Your Marriage

 It is possible that with an untrained therapist or one that is not adept at working with couples, a married couple could end up in a worse place than they started.
 If you are speaking with a licensed therapist, and both parties genuinely want to go to therapy and save the marriage, then therapy should help, not hurt, your relationship.

 The good news is that you can always switch therapists if one isn’t working out.
 Always research your possible options beforehand and make sure to ask lots of questions before choosing one.
 You and your partner should decide what factors are important to you, such as the therapist’s age, gender, experience with certain issues, and qualifications.
 Since therapy is supposed to be helpful rather than hurtful, don’t stay in a harmful situation longer than necessary.
-Couples therapy is ultimately about you and your spouse’s happiness, not the therapist.
+Getting ready for couples therapy is ultimately about you and your spouse’s happiness, not the therapist's.

 Most therapists are certified and qualified, especially at ReGain.
 At ReGain, we only hire licensed therapists who specialize in marriage and couples.
 We want what is best for your relationship and will work with you and your partner to guide you in the best direction.
 If you have taken steps to attend couple therapy with or without your partner, it is clear that you want your marriage to succeed, and therefore we will always do our best to help you find the ways to this success.